 Next, I drove a while to Dani’s spot.
 I had been just north of Sumatra on County Road 379, which connects with State Road 65 in town.
 SR 65 is a wildflower corridor, world renowned for the carnivorous plants that line the road and surrounding forests.
 If you geek out on pitcher plants and other wildflowers, it can be a distracting drive.

 My last visit here was in mid-May.
-From March through May, each of our area’s carnivorous plants start to bloom.
+From March through May, each of our area’s carnivorous plants starts to bloom.
 As you might gather from Dani and Pierson’s comments, and what we’ve seen so far, different species bloom at different times of spring, with some overlap.
-In late March, The dewthreads that were conspicuous on my last visit were yet to have sprouted.
+In late March, The Tracey’s sundews that were conspicuous on my last visit were yet to be seen.

 If you want to learn about the ecology of carnivorous plants here, I’d watch that piece with Dr. Miller.
 It provides a good background for the observations I captured on this trip.